Facilities and Health Information

 The degree of risk is assessed by considering the foreign nature of these infectious diseases, their severity, and the probability of being affected by the diseases present.
 The diseases listed do not necessarily represent the total disease burden experienced by the local population.

 The risk to an individual traveler varies considerably by the specific location, visit duration, type of activities, type of accommodations, time of year, and other factors.
 Consultation with a travel medicine physician is needed to evaluate individual risk and recommend appropriate preventive measures such as vaccines.

 Diseases are organized into the following six exposure categories shown in italics and listed in typical descending order of risk.
 Note: The sequence of exposure categories listed in individual country entries may vary according to local conditions.

-Hepatitis E - water-borne viral disease that interferes with the functioning of the liver; most commonly spread through fecal contamination of drinking water; victims exhibit jaundice, fatigue, abdominal pain, and dark colored urine.
+Hepatitis E - a water-borne viral disease that interferes with the functioning of the liver; most commonly spread through fecal contamination of drinking water; victims exhibit jaundice, fatigue, abdominal pain, and dark-colored urine.

 Typhoid fever - bacterial disease spread through contact with food or water contaminated by fecal matter or sewage; victims exhibit sustained high fevers; left untreated, mortality rates can reach 20%.

 Vectorborne diseases acquired through the bite of an infected arthropod: